Skip to main content

 note

-Other components in Camunda Platform 8, such as Tasklist API (GraphQL), provide language-agnostic APIs, but no clients to interact with them.
+Other components in Camunda 8, such as Tasklist API (GraphQL), provide language-agnostic APIs, but no clients to interact with them.
 GraphQL enables you to query, claim, and complete user tasks.

 Learn about Camunda Components and their APIs

-Camunda Platform 8 components have APIs to enable polyglot developers to work with in their programming language of choice.
+Camunda 8 components have APIs to enable polyglot developers to work with in their programming language of choice.
 Below are links to available component APIs.

 API Reference